 The Department of Residential Life has great housing options as well as numerous social and learning opportunities for students.
 Living in the residence halls provides:

 All first-year and sophomore students are required to live on campus.
-There are a variety of campus housing options for juniors and seniors.
 In general, students are housed together based on their class year.
-First-year students are exclusively assigned to Doty and Turck Halls and are grouped together in Dupre Hall which is also home to sophomore students.
+First-year students are assigned to Doty, Turck, Dupre and Bigelow Hall.

 Your Online Housing Access

-Your personal MyHousing webpage will contain your housing assignments and dining plan selections while you are at Macalester.
-Once your Macalester email account is established in early June, we’ll ask you to access your MyHousing and ApplyOnline webpage.
-There you will find the Housing and Preferences 2013-2014 application and room and board contract.
-We’ll ask you to agree to the contract and to answer a few housing preference questions.
+Your personal MyHousing webpage will contain your housing assignments, roommate names, and dining plan selections while you are at Macalester.
+Early in June, we will send you instructions to access your MyHousing and ApplyOnline webpage.
+There you will find the Housing and Dining Agreement 2019-2020 and preferences questions.
+We’ll ask you to accept the agreement and answer a few housing preference questions.

 Your Room and Roommate Assignment